iterate/itersquashv2/README.md

 ## Testing

-This project use jshint and mocha for code validation and testing.
+This project use jshint and tap for code validation and testing.

 Lint code with: `npm run lint`
 Run tests: `npm test`